billions of galaxies,

 Components from the Star Wars program used to develop adaptive optics, which employs computer-controlled mirrors to correct for the distortion in imaging stars caused by the turbulence of earth’s atmosphere.
 So sorry, twinkling little stars.

-University of Chicago owned Yerkes Observatory until May 1, 2020, when it donated the Observatory and 50 acres of land to the Yerkes Future Foundation.
-An independent, charitable, nonprofit organization, it is raising funds to renovate the facility and reopen it to the public.
+University of Chicago owned Yerkes Observatory until May 1, 2020, when it donated the Observatory and 50 acres of land to Yerkes Future Foundation.
+An independent, charitable, nonprofit organization, it is raising funds to renovate the facility and for educational and arts programs.

-The tube of the Great Refractor exhibited at the World’s Columbian Exposition in Chicago.
+The tube of the Great Refractor exhibited at the 1893 Columbian Exposition in Chicago.

 Construction of Yerkes Observatory begins.